travisbutcher/local-government-online-apps/doc/GettingStarted.md

 When you use the app out of the box, it uses a default configuration completely defined in a file found in the `apps1` folder, the `ParcelViewer.json` file.

+#### Where's the webmap ID stored?

+The "values" section of the basic configuration begins with a "webmap" element, which labels the ID of the webmap to be used by the app.

 ## A sample advanced configuration

 We can override the default configuration by specifying a configuration file on your server using a URL